-Table 2.1 summarizes the performance measures and targets that are included in the Regional Transportation Plan (RTP), organized by the five RTP goal areas.
+Table 2.1 summarizes the performance measures and targets that are included in the RTP, organized by the five RTP goal areas.
 These targets come from a variety of sources, but all are founded in the policies described in Chapter 3.
-Some of the targets listed below come from state and federal agencies that oversee the RTP process, some have been formally adopted through the RTP process, and others are implicit in RTP policies that call for improving certain conditions or prioritizing specific investments.
-Some of the targets listed below are easier to achieve than others.
-But even the more aspirational targets help to clarify the region's goals and provide benchmarks against which to gauge the region's progress.
+Some of the targets listed below come from state and federal agencies that oversee the RTP process, some have been formally adopted through the RTP process and others are implicit in RTP policies that call for improving certain conditions or prioritizing specific investments.
+Some of the targets listed below are easier to achieve than others, but even the more aspirational targets help to clarify the region's goals and provide benchmarks against which to gauge progress.